inaxeon/hacktv-hackrf/Readme.md

 ### Final check with vectorscope

-Lastly it is recommended to start HackTV with the 75% EBU colour bars test signal and verify the output on a vectorscope matches the below:
+Lastly if you have an accurate/calibrated vectorscope to hand it is useful for validating the previous adjustments.
+Start HackTV with the 75% EBU colour bars test signal and verify the output on a vectorscope matches the below:

 ![Vectorscope view](https://raw.github.com/inaxeon/hacktv-hackrf/master/hardware/hackdac-alpha/images/cal_vector.png)

 Colours should fall exactly in the 75% boxes in the graticule, traces between vectors should be perfectly straight.
 Examples of problems likely to be seen are differential phase errors and incorrect colour subcarrier amplitude.
-Adjust the group delay equaliser and SIN X/X correction as necessary to resolve.
+Fine tune the group delay equaliser and SIN X/X correction as necessary to resolve.

 # Schematic